docker/docs/desktop/extensions-sdk/design/overview.md

 We require extensions to match the wider Docker Desktop UI to a certain degree, and reserve the right to make this stricter in the future.

-To get started on your UI, follow the below steps.
+To get started on your UI, follow the steps below.

 ## 1. Choose your framework

-### Preferred: React+MUI, using our theme
+### Recommended: React+MUI, using our theme

 Docker Desktop's UI is written in React and [MUI](https://mui.com/) (using Material UI to specific).
 This is the only officially supported framework for building extensions, and the one that our `init` command automatically configures for you.
 Using it brings significant benefits to authors: